Start Printed Page 10560

 VOR Federal Airways V-9 and V-11 would be amended by removing “Jackson, MS” and inserting “Magnolia, MS” and by inserting radial intersections using the new Magnolia VORTAC.

-VOR Federal Airway V-18 would be modified by removing “Jackson, MS” and inserting “Magnolia, MS” in its place and by correcting the spelling of “Talladega” in the route description listed in FAA Order 7400.9.
+VOR Federal Airway V-18 would be modified by removing “Jackson, MS” and inserting “Magnolia, MS” in its Start Printed Page 10561place and by correcting the spelling of “Talladega” in the route description listed in FAA Order 7400.9.

 VOR Federal Airway V-74 would be modified so that the last route segment proceeds from the Greenville, MS, VOR/DME direct to the new Magnolia VORTAC instead of the Jackson VORTAC.

 VOR Federal Airway V-245 would amended by removing “Jackson, MS” and substituting “Magnolia, MS,” in the description.

 Currently, V-417 extends from Monroe, LA, to Charleston, SC.
 This action would cancel the portion of V-417 that lies between Monroe, LA, and Meridian, MS. Between those two points, V-417 serves as an alternate airway to V-18.
 However, V-18 provides direct, more efficient routing between Monroe and Meridian, while V-417 includes two doglegs to the south of V-18, resulting in additional flying miles between Monroe and Meridian.
 The V-417 segments between Monroe and Meridian have been deemed obsolete and of little value to the National Airspace System (NAS), therefore, V-417 would be amended to begin at Meridian and proceed along the current route to Charleston.